-NATURAL RESOURCES / OREGON STATE UNIVERSITY
+NATURAL RESOURCES

-Associate of Science (AS) Degree 90-108 credits
+Associate of Science (AS) Degree - Preparation for Transfer to Oregon State University 90-102 credits

-The Associate of Science (Natural Resources/Oregon State University emphasis) fulfills 90-108 credits of the lower division requirements of a Bachelor of Science in Natural Resources, from Oregon State University - Cascades.
-Three options, NR Conservation and Technology, NR Policy and Management and Fish and Wildlife Conservation are available at OSU-Cascades and COCC.
+The Associate of Science (Natural Resources/Oregon State University emphasis) fulfills 91-108 credits of the lower division requirements of a Bachelor of Science in Natural Resources (NR) from OSU - Cascades.
+Three options, NR Conservation and Technology, NR Policy and Management, and Fish and Wildlife Conservation are available at OSU, Cascades and COCC.
 Other universities' requirements for a Natural Resources degree may be similar.
 Students planning to transfer to any university Natural Resources program should meet with a COCC Forest Resources Technology advisor to discuss current transfer requirements.

 This information reflects an accurate picture of OSU requirements at the time of approval, using the OSU catalog, advisors and web resources for consultation.
 However, degree requirements can and do change.
-OSU has made no guarantee about the accuracy of requirements in this AS degree; determination of the status of transfer status is made on an individual course basis at the point of admission to OSU.
+OSU has made no guarantee about the accuracy of requirements in this AS degree; determination of transfer status is made on an individual course basis at the point of admission to OSU.

-Writing I WR 121 English Composition 4
+Writing I WR 121 Academic Composition 4

-Writing II One course from the WR II list, see page 241 3-4
+Writing II One course from the WR II list 3-4

-Writing III One course from the WR III list, see page 241 4
+Writing III One course from the WR III list 4

-Mathematics Met by Program Requirements
+Mathematics Met by program requirements

 Fitness HHP 295 Health and Fitness 3

 No more than two courses (or lecture/lab combinations) from any one department may be used by a student to satisfy the Perspectives category of the core.
 GEO courses listed under Physical Science are considered to be from a different department than GEO courses listed under any other Perspective category.
-Choose from the OSU Baccalaureate Core Courses listed on pages 241-242 the following: one Cultural Diversity, one Literature and the Arts, one Social Processes and Institutions, one Western Culture and one Difference, Power and Discrimination.
+Choose from the OSU Baccalaureate Core Courses listed on pages 246-247.